 Solar energy depends less on temperature and more on access to sunlight.
 That being said, North Carolina’s moderate climate makes it an ideal state for solar energy because we tend to enjoy steady sunshine year-round.

 And while there is more daylight in the spring and summer months compared to fall and winter, there is no particular time of year in which solar panels will perform drastically better.

 Solar panels are collections of photovoltaic cells (or solar cells) made from silicon and other conductive elements.
 Each of these cells have positive and negative layers to establish an electric field.
 Light hitting the cell releases electrons from their atoms to flow through the electric field, which creates electricity.

 How do solar panels connect to the power grid?

-During installation, NC Solar Now will sync your solar panel array to your home’s utility meter – connecting you to the power grid.
+During installation, NC Solar Now will connect your solar panel system in parallel with your home’s electrical system.
+Your solar system will also be connected to the utility company through your home’s connection to the utility grid.
 Most North Carolina homes have net metering.
 That means homeowners can send any excess power back to the grid when their system overproduces in exchange for credit on their next utility bill.

 Conversely, NC residents can use those credits to draw energy back from the grid in times like fall and winter.

 Your solar panel array will make kilowatt hours of power every month, and the amount of kilowatt hours you create will be subtracted from the amount of kilowatt hours you consume.
 In some situations, the amount of power created is enough to eliminate all the kilowatt hours used by the home.